 We understand the value of face to face conversations.
 Please contact us and we’re happy to walk you through the procedure in person.

 Asian double eyelid surgery is a cosmetic procedure that provides a way to alter the appearance of the eyelid to better suit a person’s aesthetic preferences.
 For some, the crease of a double eyelid is an attractive feature that accentuates the appearance of the eyes, and the option to reshape and redefine their eyelids is highly desired.

-Board-certified plastic surgeon Dr. William Lao has performed numerous Asian double eyelid surgeries over the course of his career.
+Board-certified plastic surgeon Dr. William Lao has performed numerous Asian double eyelid surgeries for patients in Manhattan over the course of his career.
 He focuses on providing beautiful results that look incredibly natural.

 A double eyelid refers to the presence of a natural skin crease along the upper eyelid that forms a small fold or lining, creating the appearance of a double eyelid.
 This is in contrast to eyelids that have an epicanthic fold, which covers the eyelid from corner to corner, creating the appearance of a single smooth eyelid.

 Both the epicanthic fold and the double eyelid can occur naturally among people of Asian descent.
 However, there is a noticeably smaller likelihood of a double eyelid forming naturally.
 In most instances, the eyelid crease forms very close to the lash line of the eye, creating the appearance of a single eyelid.

 While the double eyelid is the predominant type of eyelid found among the western population, the goal of Asian double eyelid surgery is not to “westernize” a person’s appearance.
 The procedure is performed to create a crease along the upper eyelid that looks as natural as a natural double eyelid.

 AM I A GOOD CANDIDATE FOR ASIAN DOUBLE EYELID SURGERY?